 Complete your Tour of the Village with a meal at the Olde Shoppe Restaurant, open from May through October with daily specials that reflect the history of the village.
 Groups can try dishes such as Captain Job’s boiled beans with homemade bread, Uncle Willie’s fish cakes with tossed salad, and Aunt Mary Jane’s jiggs dinner.
 There’ll be berry pies, molasses buns and old-fashioned tea biscuits.

-We’ve been busy all winter.
-We relocated our restaurant to one of our building that overlooks the Tickle – a beautiful view to enjoy as you eat.
+The restaurant overlooks the Tickle – a beautiful view to enjoy as you eat.
 Our restaurant and deck are wheelchair accessible.
 Come dine with us.

 Rita Love Memorial Kitchen

 The Rita Love Memorial Kitchen is also located within the Restaurant.
 This is a special feature for the Barbour Living Heritage Village (opened July 2014).
 Rita Love was born and raised in this area.
 In her late teens she moved to Boston to ‘go into service’.
 This was typical for many young men and women in the early days as moving away presented the best, and sometimes only, way to find meaningful work.
 Rita did not return to Newfoundland but always remembered her childhood home.
 She left a Trust Fund to the people of the Cape Freels area.
 In her memory, the Cape Freels Heritage Trust created the viewing kitchen at the Village as a place where people could watch and learn the art of baking, our way.

 Come visit us.
 Watch the step by step processes of making a berry pie or roll up your sleeves, put on an apron and get your hands in the dough.
 To take in the full culinary experience you’ll need to make a reservation as space is limited.